Google

 How much money you get will depend on the age and popularity of the phone, but it’s better than nothing.
 And it avoids your mobile phone going to the landfill (for now).

 Other ideas: you may receive a discount on a new phone if you trade in your old phone at the same time.
-Alternatively, considering bartering your old phone for something you want instead of paying cash.
+Alternatively, consider bartering your old phone for something you want instead of paying cash.

 Donate it